THE REININGER STORY

 The “Wine Bug”

-From 1997 through 2004, REININGER Winery was located in a small but functional facility located at the historic Walla Walla Regional Airport.
+Up until 2004, REININGER Winery was located in a small facility located at the historic Walla Walla Regional Airport.
 The “shack-teau,” as Chuck and Tracy fondly nicknamed it, was originally designated as a WWII Army Air Corp runway “crash house” and “base theater” where old time crooners and classic films entertained troops.

 In 2003, REININGER Winery purchased seven acres of land, located six miles west of Walla Walla, adjacent to Highway 12, and began renovating two pre-existing potato sheds into a remodeled 15,000 square foot winery, complete with production facility, administrative offices and a spacious new tasting room.
 “We worked closely with architect, Jon Campbell, to create a modern production facility incorporating rustic design elements,” said Chuck Reininger.
 “This resulted in a unique atmosphere for events and entertaining.”

-In that same year, Chuck and Tracy partnered with Jay and Cyndi Tucker, and Kelly and Ann Tucker, Tracy’s two brothers and sisters-in-law.
+In that same year, Chuck and Tracy partnered with Jay and Cyndi Tucker, and Kelly and Ann Tucker, Tracy’s two brothers and sisters-in-law, as well as Tracy’s parents, Ronnie and Terry Tucker.
 Kelly Tucker serves as general manager and oversees sales and marketing.
 Jay Tucker functions as tasting room director, plant manager, and grower relations contact.
 The addition of both brothers as full-time working partners allows Chuck to focus his activities on the art of making wine.

 Dedication to Excellence